nabiursiddique/used_laptop_shop-client/README.md

 - React Icon

-## Features
+## Functionality / Features
-- Creating/Sign up a user
+- Creating/Sign up a user.
-- Sign In a user and Signout a user
+- Sign In a user and Signout a user.(user authentication)
-- Admin can make other users admin
+- Admin can make other users admin.(Admin Role)
-- Admin can delete other user
+- Admin can delete users (buyer/seller).
+- Admin can verify sellers.
+- A green tick mark will show besides the verified sellers image.
-- Seller can add their product
+- Seller can add their product.
+- Seller can delete their product.
+- Seller can't their own product but they can buy product from other sellers.
-- Buyer can book a product
+- Buyer can book a product.
-- After booking buyer can pay the price with the payment system
+- After booking a product buyer can pay the price with the integrated payment system.(stripe)
-- Secured API's with jwt
+- Secured API's with jwt.
+- Users can contact us via contact from.
+- Dynamic dashboard with different options for buyer, seller and admin.
+- Light and Dark mode throughout the website.